Fanduel Money Back Guarantee

 entry fees.
 This can add up to quite substantial amounts if you

-• MONEY BACK GUARANTEE – This isn’t exactly a bonus, but it is a significant
+refer a few friends and they all play regularly. - MONEY BACK GUARANTEE – This isn’t exactly a bonus, but it is a significant

 perk.
 If you don’t like the site after playing in your first